 - Job referrals

-Also, if you do not qualify for TAA benefits, you may be eligible for services under the Workforce Investment Act (WIA) Dislocated Worker program or other programs accessible through your local American Job Center.
+Also, if you do not qualify for TAA benefits, you may be eligible for services under the Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker program or other programs accessible through your local American Job Center.

 United States Department of Labor